Dear Parents, Guardians, and Students,

 Students discovered breaking or abusing orchestra room lockers or other equipment will be fined.
 Please do not play any instruments that do not belong to you; this includes school instruments.
 Continued violation of this policy will be considered to be destruction of school equipment and will be dealt with accordingly.

 As members of the Vista Heights Orchestra, students may have opportunity to travel throughout Utah and Salt Lake counties.
 Students are expected to be on their best behavior, knowing that they represent themselves, their school, and their community at all times.
 Parents are invited to join the orchestra on these outings whenever possible.
+Information about parents meetings, tour dates and times and other performances will be attached to this document.
+By signing the acknowledgement form accompanying this document, you give your permission for your student to attend these functions.
+(District functions only)

 Often the best way for a teacher to correct a student’s technique is to touch areas on the hands, arms, and shoulders to help students form the correct posture and/or hand position.
 Please be aware of this, and that at all times touch will be pedagogical and professional.